Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Germanene and Stanene

-Germanium lies below silicon in the periodic table.
-Carbon, silicon and germanium have atomic radii 0.77, 1.17 and 1.22 $\AA$ respectively.
-Correspondingly the 4p-$\pi$ bond is weakened further.
+Group IV elements in periodic table C, Si, Ge, Sn and Pb have increasing atomic radii 0.77, 1.17, 1.22, 1.45 and 1.8 $\AA$ respectively.
+The p-$\pi$ bonds in silicene, germanene and stanene get weaker because of increasing atomic radii, in spite of increasing size of the p orbitals.
 Ab-initio calculations for germanene leads to a few percent enhancement of Ge-Ge bond length, but a substantial increase of puckering and c-axis stretching from $\sim$ 0.4 $\AA$ in silicene to $\sim$ 0.6 $\AA$ in germanene.
 There is a small reduction in $\pi$ and $\pi^*$ band widths from 3 to 2.5 eV.

 All things being quantitatively nearly equal at the level of model, germanene should be a narrow band Mott insulator.
 Consequences we have discussed so for, including possibility of quantum spin liquid and high Tc superconductivity on doping should be anticipated.
-On the experimental front, only fully hydrated GeH, germanane has been synthesized and exfoliated.
-Germanene has not been synthesized so far.
-Following the example of silicene, it is important to look for suitable metallic substrates and try synthesize a stable germanene.
+There are interesting experimental developments with respect to germanene and stanene recently \cite{germanene}.